MRCIEU/CheckSumStats/README.md

 function compares Zp scores (inferred from the reported P values) to Zb scores (inferred from the reported effect size and standard error).

-## Example.
+## Step 5.
 Check whether the P values correspond to the effect sizes

 ``` r
 Plot7<-zz_plot(dat=Dat)